 One of the things that people worry about when going to the dentist is the associated discomfort.
 This is usually much less than people fear and during the procedure anesthesia will ensure you feel little, if any discomfort.
-Sedation dentistry can help you calm down before the procedure, but what about discomfort after the procedure?
+Our Columbia, SC dentist offers sedation dentistry can help you calm down before the procedure, but what about discomfort after the procedure?

 Level of Discomfort after a Dentist Visit

 Typically, people suffer only minor discomfort after a visit to the dentist, even if a significant dental treatment was performed.
 Normally, the discomfort is controllable with over-the-counter pain medication.
 If you have a procedure where more discomfort is expected, we will write you a prescription for medication that is appropriate to the level of discomfort.

 How Long Does Discomfort in the Gums Last?

 For the most part, discomfort in the gums associated with dental treatment will only last a day or two.
 However, if you had a more significant gum disease treatment, such as root scaling or planing, in addition to the primary discomfort you may experience sensitivity to hot and cold that may last as long as six weeks, though it will decline significantly after two weeks.

 How Long Does Discomfort from a New Filling, Dental Crown, or Porcelain Veneer Last?

 Typically, there may be some discomfort in the tooth receiving the filling from the pressure of removing decay and preparing the tooth to receive the filling.
 Discomfort may last for a few hours or a day after anesthesia wears off.
 Because the procedures are similar for dental crowns and porcelain veneers, you can expect a similar sensation.
 In all cases, too, there may be sensitivity to heat, cold, or pressure.
 If you get pressure sensitivity just from closing your teeth, a filling may need adjustment.